TheDeanLab/navigate/docs/source/beginner.rst

     .. image:: images/beginner/continuous-scan-acquire.png

 #.
-Move the stage either via joystick or using the :guilabel:`X Y movement` and/or :guilabel:`Z movement` controls in the
+Move the stage either via joystick or the :guilabel:`X Y movement` and/or :guilabel:`Z movement` controls under the
    :guilabel:`Stage Control` tab until the sample comes into view and is in focus with the camera.

     .. image:: images/beginner/stage-movement-panel.png